robfromnewground/elevenlabs-mcp/README.md

 - "What voices are available for text-to-speech?"
 - "Can you transcribe this audio file for me?"
 - "Generate some rain sound effects"
+- "Play that generated voice clip for me"
+- "Generate the voice of a jolly giant"

 ## Optional features